marcoramponi/QuestionGenerator-GPT2/README.md

 # QuestionGenerator-GPT2
-This code can be used to perform fine-tuning of a Transformers GPT2 model on a dataset composed of questions by F. Nietzsche.
+This code can be used to perform fine-tuning of a Transformer GPT2 model on a dataset composed of questions by F. Nietzsche.
 The goal is to create a model that can generate questions with philosophical flavor, in the style of the famous philospher.

 ## Dataset and fine-tuning